ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 Holy fuck!
 It was my only thought as I left Angel in my living room to deal with breakfast.
 That was a first for me, and not precisely what I had in mind when I had the initial thoughts of getting him naked in my living room.
 He made me weak.
 But I wasn't complaining.

 I pulled on a clean t-shirt and boxers and dropped his clothes in the hamper without thinking about it.
 I heard music start to play and then the phone rang.
 I stood in the shadows of my room listening when I heard who it was.
 It was initially so Angel would have privacy, but then Mr. Vega started in on him about me.
 He really didn't like me.
 It made me smirk.
 I'd never actually given it much thought to my lovers parents before now.
 It stung.
-But Dorian Vega I knew was particular about things.
+But Daniel Vega I knew was particular about things.
 It was one reason why he was a partner versus other people in the firm.
 Dad respected him.
 And even knowing he was hiding something as big as that.

 I listened to Angel tell his father off and then threaten to move out.
 But I heard who he was going to stay with and my heart sank.
 Fuck!
 Tall dark and handsome was going to have Angel when I didn't.
 I growled to myself but put a smile on my lips and walked out towards Angel.
 He looked defeated.
 Shit!
 I wondered what I looked like.